 Housing Index in China averaged 4.09 Percent from 2011 until 2023, reaching an all time high of 12.60 Percent in November of 2016 and a record low of -6.10 Percent in March of 2015.
 This page provides the latest reported value for - China Newly Built House Prices YoY Change - plus previous releases, historical high and low, short-term forecast and long-term prediction, economic calendar, survey consensus and news.
 China Newly Built House Prices YoY Change - data, historical chart, forecasts and calendar of releases - was last updated on June of 2023.

-Housing Index in China is expected to be 11.50 percent by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
-Looking forward, we estimate Housing Index in China to stand at 8.00 in 12 months time.
-In the long-term, the China Newly Built House Prices YoY Change is projected to trend around 6.00 percent in 2020, according to our econometric models.
+Housing Index in China is expected to be 0.50 Percent by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
+In the long-term, the China Newly Built House Prices YoY Change is projected to trend around 2.70 Percent in 2024 and 3.00 Percent in 2025, according to our econometric models.